bacon-bit/cryptonote-poolnotify/README.md

 You can schedule this task to run every 5 minutes with cron to be notified when a new block is found on your pool!

+### Wallet Balance Update Monitoring

 To be notified when your wallet balance increases after a block is confirmed, just add the address with the -w option:

 `./poolnotify.py -u aminingpool.com -p 8119 -s -c 5 -w wallet_address_here`

+### Hash Rate Drop Monitoring

+You can be notified when your last hash rate reported by the pool drops below a set amount using the `-m` flag with a percentage amount.
+Recommended amount is 20% or greater to account for regular fluctuations in hash rate.

+`./poolnotify.py -u aminingpool.com -p 8119 -s -c 5 -w wallet_address_here -m 20`

+You will only receive a notification if both of these conditions are true (assuming you set a check of 20%):

+1. the latest hash rate is more than 20% lower than the previous hash rate
+2. the latest hash rate is more than 20% lower than the average of the last 24 pool-reported hash rates

+This should account for regular fluctuations and only notify you once for a sudden drop.

 ## Donations